achimoraites/Email-Survey-App/README.md

 - Payments with Stripe
 - Sends emails with sendgrid API

+### What is it
+Emaily allows a user to create an account using his/her Google credentials.
+The user can :
+1. Create email surveys and send them in a list a recipients
+2. Pay with Stripe for getting email creds
+3. Access to history of sent surveys
+4. Deleting surveys

 ## Logged in
 ### Creating a new Survey
 1. Insert data